 Please note that most buses aren’t 100% direct: you will have to cross the border on foot and board another bus on the other side.

-Direct buses arrive to La Paz in 7 hours; Bolivia Hop takes a nicer route and includes a long break in Copacabana, but it’ll cost you the whole day.
+Direct buses arrive in La Paz in 7 hours; Bolivia Hop takes a more excellent route and includes a long break in Copacabana, but it’ll cost you the whole day.

 From Puno to Lima